BeanGreen247/Vim-101/README.md

 # Vim 101: A Beginner’s Guide to Vim

 Ever wanted to learn Vim, but weren’t sure how to start?
 No problem.
-We have you covered!
-This will be the first of a four-part (possibly longer) series covering how to use Vim and where to start using the world’s best text editor.
+I have you covered!

 ## What’s Vim, and Why Do I Want It?